kimtore/visp/README.md

 Visp is an interactive console client for [Spotify](https://www.spotify.com), written in Go.
 Its interface is similar to Vim, and aims to be fast, configurable, and practical.

-This project is a fork of the [Practical Music Search](https://github.com/ambientsound/pms) project and contains a lot of the same functionality, and is geared towards Spotify instead of Music Player Daemon.
-Due to signififact differences between the Spotify and MPD APIs, a new client was created instead of modularizing the former.
-Also, the fork is a convenient opportunity to depart from the unfortunate acronym _PMS_.

-Visp has many features that involve sorting, searching, and navigating.
+This interface has many features that involve sorting, searching, and navigating.
 It’s designed to let you navigate your music collection effectively and efficiently.

+This project is a fork of [Practical Music Search](https://github.com/ambientsound/pms) and contains a lot of the same functionality, but is geared towards Spotify instead of Music Player Daemon.
+Visp was born due to significant differences between the Spotify and MPD APIs.
+Also, forking the project is a convenient opportunity to depart from the unfortunate acronym _PMS_.

 Among currently implemented features are:

 * Looks and feels like Vim!
 * Can be configured to consume a very small amount of screen space.
-* MPD player controls: play, add, pause, stop, next, prev, volume.
+* Control playback by playing or adding tracks or sets of tracks.
 * A fully customizable layout, including player status, tag headers, text styles, colors, and keyboard bindings.
 * Full access to all your private and public Spotify playlists and liked songs.
 * Many forms of tracklist manipulation, such as select, cut, copy, paste, filter, sort, etc.